majdcodes/nova-translatable-field/README.md

-# Nova Translatable Field and La guage Activator
+# Nova Translatable Field and Language Activator
 Adds the ability to show and edit translated fields created with [astrotomic/laravel-translatable](https://github.com/Astrotomic/laravel-translatable) package.
 This is a fork of [soluzione-software/nova-translatable-field](https://github.com/soluzione-software/nova-translatable-field).
 It makes Boolean fields translatable, works on File fields, CKeditor, ...
 Language switching is synced on all fields by default.

 ## Installation and usage